gcv/dgraph/README.md

 ## Getting Started

-dgraph has no dependencies except Clojure itself. dgraph works with Clojure 1.0, 1.1, 1.2, and 1.2.1.
-Clojure versions 1.1 or later are recommended, however, as bound-fn is required for computed nodes which execute code on more than one thread (see the Documentation and Limitations sections below).
-Clojure 1.1 or later is also required for the dgraph test suite.
+dgraph has no dependencies except Clojure itself. dgraph works with Clojure versions 1.2.0 and later.

 ### Option 1: Ant